5 February 2020

 From January 2021, exports of excise goods (alcohol, tobacco and certain oils) from the UK to the EU will be treated the same as exports to the rest of the world.
 This includes moving excise goods to a place of export in the UK.

 Exporting excise duty suspended goods

-After Brexit you cannot use Excise Movement and Control System (EMCS) to move excise duty suspended goods from the UK to the EU.
+From 1 January 2021 you cannot use Excise Movement and Control System (EMCS) to move excise duty suspended goods directly from the UK to the EU.
 If you move goods without following the relevant customs export procedures at the place they are exported from, you may be liable for excise duty and penalties.
 Your goods may also be seized.

-From 24 October 2019, if you raise a movement on EMCS to an EU member state with a dispatch date later than 31 October 2019 the movement will be rejected by EMCS and HMRC.
+If you raise a movement on EMCS to an EU member state 7 days before 1 January 2021 with a dispatch date on or after 1 January 2021 the movement will be rejected by EMCS and HMRC.

 Moving excise duty suspended goods to the place of export from the UK